shakfu/cyfaust/README.md

 ## Status

-- Supports most of faust interpreter (of Faust version `2.69.3`), and also the box and signals apis (see [TODO](https://github.com/shakfu/cyfaust/blob/main/TODO.md)) and integrate rtaudio cross-platform audio driver.
+- Supports most of the faust interpreter (in Faust version `2.69.3`), and also the box and signals apis (see [TODO](https://github.com/shakfu/cyfaust/blob/main/TODO.md)) and integrates the rtaudio cross-platform audio driver.

 - Works on macOS, and Linux {x86_64, arm64} and Windows.